☕️ Skill-Based Learning, Book-ish Updates, Fall Lessons and More…

 Still, I firmly believe that citizenship encompasses the whole person—their values, beliefs, internal moral compass, and leadership development.

-One key aspect I should mention is that I approach citizenship studies differently with my son and daughter, based on their God-given strengths, skills, and interests.
+One key aspect I should mention is that I approach citizenship differently with my son and daughter, based on their God-given strengths, skills, and interests.
 In other words, our son is wired differently than his little sister.
 Nevertheless, they both deserve exposure to Plutarch, for example.
-While they may not both be naturally inclined to pursue studies in battle leadership, they are both inclined toward character development.
+While they may not both be naturally inclined to pursue studies in battle leadership, they are both inclined toward character development and ethics.

 Here’s a brief overview of how we’ve approached teaching citizenship over the past 10 years: